Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 where

-hWnd – is a handle to the window whose window procedure will receive the message.
-If this parameter is type HWND_BROADCAST, the message will be sent to all top-level windows in the system, including any windows that have been disabled or are invisible.
+HWND hWnd – A handle to the window whose window procedure will receive the message.
+If this parameter is set to HWND_BROADCAST, the message is sent to all top-level windows in the system, including those that are disabled or invisible.

-Msg – The message to be sent.
-For a full list and description of system-provided messages –
+UINT Msg – The message to be sent.
+For a full list and description of system-provided messages, see: https://docs.microsoft.com/en-gb/windows/win32/winmsg/about-messages-and-message-queues

 The return value specifies the result of the message processing and will depend on the message sent.